zkoss/zkckeditor/README.md

 zkckeditor
 ==========

+Update: As of June 2023, CKEditor has announced end-of-life of CKEditor 4.
+The new CKEditor 5 is incompatible with ZK CKEditor's MPL/LGPL licenses, so this repository will no longer be updated.
+If you require a custom ZK wrapper for a newer version of CKEditor, contact us at info@zkoss.org.

 The component used to represent [CKEditor][1]

 CKEditor is a popular HTML on-line text editor developed by Frederico Caldeira Knabben.